 Thanks so much to Dr Dorota for this amazing summary of vitamin A products and benefits.

-If you're looking to add a retinol to your skincare routine but not sure if it's right for you, or what strength you need, check out the Skin Consultation service from Glowday.
-Our qualified pros are at hand to provide great skincare advice and send prescription skincare products straight to your door.
+If you're looking to add a retinol to your skincare routine but not sure if it's right for you, or what strength you need, check out the hundred of practitioners on Glowday, like Dr Dorota, who offer consultations and in-clinic appointments.